railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

                 *  :guilabel:`Priority` :  \ ``3``\ .

-It's important that the priority of the second rule is set below the priority of the third in this example.
+It is important that the priority of the second rule is set below the priority of the third in this example.
 If it were the other way round the third rule would always be applied because a quantity of 5 is always greater than a quantity of 1 for all products.

 Also note that to fix a price of 60 for the 5 Berrel Keyboards, the formula \ ``Price = Base Price x (1 + 1.0) + 60``\   has been used.

-Establishing customer contract conditions
+Establishing Customer Contract Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The trading company can now set specific conditions to a customer, such as the company TinAtwo, who